The Betty Ann Greenbaum Miller Center holds bereavement groups that provide emotional and spiritual support for adults living with loss.

 JF&CS holds nonsectarian bereavement groups for Partner Loss and Parent Loss.
 We have built communal and spiritual supports to accompany you through wherever your personal journey of grief takes you.

-To pre-register, please contact the groups' facilitator, Marjorie Sokoll, M.Ed., Director of the Betty Ann Greenbaum Miller Center for Jewish Healing, at msokoll@jfcsboston.org or 781-693-5619.
+To learn more about our groups please contact Rabbi Allison Berry, Director of the Betty Ann Greenbaum Miller Center for Jewish Healing, at aberry@jfcsboston.org.
 There is no fee.
+Please note that some of our groups currently have a waitlist.

 Additional Resources for Aging Adults